Martin Dixon

 Email: mjdixon@sfsu.edu

-I am a lecturer specializing in motor learning and skill acquisition, as well the development of students’ written communication and employability skills.
-Having coached in a range of elite youth and college environments, my teaching is underpinned by a wealth of practical experience and also informed by my research into sports coaching, pedagogy and reflective practice.
+Martin Dixon is a lecturer specializing in motor learning, sport coaching, and research methods.
+Having coached in a range of elite youth and college environments, his teaching is underpinned by a wealth of practical experience and is informed by his research into sports coaching, stress, and reflective practice.

 Education